strawlab/triggerbox/README.md

 camera triggering with clock synchronization to host PCs

+Required hardware:

+Arduino Nano A000005 (later models WILL NOT WORK).

 ## firmware build and install

 This firmware can be compiled and installed with the Arduino IDE or at